-However, an alternative option for theorists inclined to defend a joint in nature between perception and cognition would be to consider whether perceptual categorization might be a further psychological kind in its own right.
-With this in mind, I suggest that we might best accommodate perceptual categorization within our account of the architecture of the mind by thinking of it as a process that serves as an intermediary between perception and cognition, whose function is, roughly speaking, to classify the outputs of perception in terms of both innately specified and learned categories relevant to an organism's goals.
+perceptual categorization might be a further psychological kind in its own right.

+With this in mind, I suggest that we can best accommodate perceptual categorization within our account of the architecture of the mind by thinking of it as a process that serves as an intermediary between perception and cognition, whose function is, roughly speaking, to classify the outputs of perception in terms of both innately specified and learned categories relevant to an organism's goals.

-This is the basic idea underpinning what I will call the three systems view.
-Note that this third system of perceptual categorization need not involve propositional attitudes, and perhaps not even concepts, but could perhaps function to create and assign simple semantic labels to different kinds of perceptual stimuli.
+This is the basic idea underpinning what I will call the three kinds view.
+Note that perceptual categorization as I am construing it need not involve propositional attitudes, and perhaps not even concepts, but could perhaps function to create and assign simple semantic labels to different kinds of perceptual stimuli (however, see 5.3, below).
 Thus one case might involve a non-human animal encoding a given sensory input in respect of ecologically relevant categories, such as "food", "predator", or "conspecific".
 More complex cases might involve seeing a given fruit as a banana, hearing a voice as sad, or recognizing a given person as James.

-Before proceeding, I should address an immediate question that may arise, namely what exactly I am proposing in claiming that we should see the processes of perception, perceptual categorization, and cognition as three systems rather than two.
-In particular, one might worry that I am advocating for a mere notational variant of the two systems view; that, in proposing that perceptual categorization be treated as a distinct system, I am simply suggesting a kind of fairly unimportant taxonomic revision rather than a substantive theoretical change.
+Before proceeding, I should address an immediate question that may arise, namely what exactly I am proposing in claiming that we should see the processes of perception, perceptual categorization, and cognition as three kinds rather than two.
+In particular, one might worry that I am advocating for a mere notational variant of the two kinds view; that, in proposing that perceptual categorization be treated as a distinct kind, I am simply suggesting a kind of fairly unimportant taxonomic revision rather than a substantive theoretical change.